Unboxed-Software/solana-course/content/intro-to-writing-data.md

 console.log(`You can view your transaction on the Solana Explorer at:\nhttps://explorer.solana.com/tx/${sig}?cluster=devnet`)
 ```

+If you want to refer a video tutorial, here's a [video] (https://www.youtube.com/watch?v=P6gqPY9UGLo).

 And just like that you’re calling programs on the Solana network and writing data to chain!

 In the next few lessons you’ll learn how to